 This workshop or 8-week class is for artists who have experience painting outdoors and would like to hone their skills through more one-to-one time with the instructor.
 The first part of the course will be a review of approaches to oil painting en plein air.
 The majority of the sessions will meet outdoors, weather permitting.

-Is it required that students use only oil paints in your classes and workshops, or are other mediums allowed?
+Is it required that students use only oil paints in your classes and workshops, or are other mediums acceptable?

 Occasionally other mediums are acceptable, but the use of oils is strongly recommended.
 My instruction focuses largely on general principles of composition and design, thus much of the instruction is useful regardless of of which medium is used.

 Is art experience a prerequisite for taking your classes and workshops?